 Learn, improve, and repeat

-You should make some notes, keep records, and make changes where possible.
+You should make notes, keep records, and make changes where possible.
 Learning constantly and applying positive changes helps improve the amount and quality of the product you get from your allotment.

 Write down what works and what doesn’t to help avoid any issues that could affect your plants.
 However, you should take it steady and remember that learning and gaining experience when planting takes some time.